pgpkg/pgpkg/docs/pages/manual.md

 Functions declared in `_test` scripts are never visible to production code.

 If a test script declares a function whose name ends in `_test()`, that function is automatically called by pgpkg before committing a migration.
-Such test functions may not have arguments.
+Such test functions must not have arguments.
 Here is an example of a test function declaration:

     create or replace function story.add_test() returns void language plpgsql as ...